mzrimsek/server-config/stacks/core/main/README.md

 - The stack provided mounts the media from a remote share.
 This could easily be modified to directly mount a directory by changing the media volume mount on the Jellyfin container in the docker compose file.
 - Duplicati is being used for backing up some files to Google Drive.
 Duplicati can't interact to create files at it's destination when not running in Host mode for some reason.
 [See here](https://forum.duplicati.com/t/google-drive-shared-drive-path-error/14036/3)

+#### Removed services

+- (11-24-22) Service dashboard was migrated out of this stack to be run in a stack - the new service I am using has tighter integration with services that are more easily accessible from another device on the network.